msusanrbrown/error_logs/README.md

-I created the logger folder on VS Code, locally on my Mac, because I thoought of making some changes and deploying it to AWS, but I ended up editing the files using the AWS lambda editor.
+I created the logger folder on VS Code, locally on my Mac, because I thought of making some changes and deploying it to AWS, but I ended up editing the files using the AWS lambda editor.

 The file that I created in the AWS editor is located in lambda_function.py.